Kagebounshin/skateshop/TESTING.md

     - Leaving any of the fields empty or not correctly filled, will throw an error, telling me to fill it out correctly.
     - I fill it out correctly and click the send button, I get a top right message, saying that my message was sent.

+- "As a first time visitor, I would like to option of subscribing to a newsletter."
+    - Down at the footer I can find a [field](img-readme/sub.png) to fill out if I want to subscribe to a newsletter.
+    - I click on the "SUBSCRIBE" button without filling out the form, I get a [message](img-readme/sub01.png) telling me to fill it out correctly.
+    - If I fill out anything other than an email adress, I get a [message](img-readme/sub02.png) saying I requires an email address.
+    - I fill out the form using a correct [email](img-readme/sub03.png) address and the click on the "SUBSCRIBE" button.
+    - I get to a [page](img-readme/sub04.png) saying thanks for subscribing.
+    - I try to enter the same email address and click on the "SUBSCRIBE" button once again.
+    - Then I get to a [page](img-readme/sub05.png) saying that I'm already a subscriber.

 ### Frequent User Goals
 - "As a Frequent User, I Like the login process to be smooth."